heatherstock/heatherstock/README.md

 ⚡ Fun fact: I once drove the ferry 'cross the Mersey when I was 16 🚢

 🕵️‍♀️ In previous lives I have achieved a degree in chemistry 👩‍🔬, been a science teacher 👩‍🏫, and even a SCUBA instructor 🧜‍♀️

+👩‍💻 I recently discovered and like this approach to being an engineer: https://1x.engineer/